 Face Painting – Get your face painted with a pride flag or other design of your choosing, provided by St Paul’s Episcopal Church.

-Massage – 10 Minute chair massages provided by Lulay Massage Therapy (and yes they are free).
+Massage – Enjoy chair massages provided by Lulay Massage Therapy.

 Share Your Queer Story – Every year, Capital Pride shares videos of members of the community sharing their stories for National Coming Out Day.
 At the Block Party, you can share YOUR story, whether it’s about coming out, a moment of queer joy, words of encouragement, or maybe just a piece of advice you’d like to give!